We know it’s a pretty bold (and somewhat overly confident) statement to call our veggie burger the World’s Best Veggie Burger recipe…but…

 - Remove from fridge and form patties.

-- Cook on a hot grill, or in a medium-high hot skillet, until slightly browned (about 4 minutes per side)
+- Cook on a hot grill, or in a medium-high hot skillet, until slightly browned (about 4 to 6 minutes per side, depending on size of patties)

 - Top with Swiss cheese until just melted.